JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-01-17-atc_resolver_pipeline_en.md

 ## Description

 This advanced pipeline utilizes the `sbiobert_base_cased_mli` Sentence Bert Embeddings to perform accurate mapping of drug entities to their corresponding ATC (Anatomic Therapeutic Chemical) codes.
+You’ll just feed your text and it will return the corresponding ATC codes.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>